igor-nikiforov/ansible-role-docker/README.md

 ## Usage

-Role supports all Docker daemon configuration parametes which could be passed via ```docker_daemon_config``` variable.
+Role supports all Docker daemon configuration parameters which could be passed via ```docker_daemon_config``` variable.
 You could find example of JSON config format in [Docker official documentation](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file).
 For usage in role you should convert config from JSON to YAML format, for example using [this online tool](https://www.json2yaml.com/).

 ### Examples